jsreport/docs/installation/OpenShift.md

-﻿#Starting with jsreport on OpenShift (step by step instruction)
+# Starting with jsreport on OpenShift (step by step instruction)

 This description helps you get up and running quickly with a jsreport installation on OpenShift.

-##Running jsreport app on OpenShift
+## Running jsreport app on OpenShift

 Create an account at https://www.openshift.com